ishan9220/kickstarter-analysis/README.md

 ### Data Set Limitations -

-Required converting unix timestamps of launched and deadline time of funding into date format to use in pivot and line graphs.
-The categoriees and subcategories taxonomies were also merged so it required the data to be divided further in parent and sub-categories.

-THis dataset doesn't provide the totat funding amount during each month which can be an important piece of information for Louis to decide success of the campaigns listed.
+THis data set doesn't provide the totat funding amount per campaign during each month which can be an important piece of information for Louis to understand which month brought in the most funds per campaign.
+Addtionally we are also not clear of the average funding time of each campaign which is another important metric for Louise to know how long she can expect to wait to hit her funding goals.

 ### Recommendations -

-Primary addition would be to add a bar chart which would show total funds rasied in each month to also determine which months provided the most funds, regardless of successful outcomes.
-Additionally view outcome mix as a stacked column (Y axis) across all parent categories (x axis) to understand which category had the most success.
+Recommend craeting a new column in the Kickstarter data set which provides the total active time of each campaign in terms of days.
+This can tell usthe time it took for each camapign in the theater category to meet or fail it's campaign fund goals and we will be able uncover the average success time for each theater campaign, the standard deviation of campaigns across the funding levels ($1-$50K.